What is SEO?

 Best practices for creating content that is sharable and can earn links from top tier publications include:

 - Select a topic that is newsworthy.
 It should be related to your business, but non-promotional

 - Collect or create (through a survey or market research) original research

 - Share content in a visual format, telling a story

 - Pitch content to relevant websites and publications

 Link building is an ongoing practice that should be done continuously to strengthen the website and gain more visibility for your keywords and phrases.

 Before you begin any SEO work, we recommend establishing a baseline so that you can measure the impact of your work.
 Using a tool like Google Analytics, you’ll want to pull your current organic traffic and conversions (contact forms, sales, etc).
 You’ll need to ensure that Google Analytics is properly installed on your website and that conversion tracking is set up.

-Once you’ve identified the keywords you want to target, we also recommend tracking where you currently rank for each term.
+Once you’ve identified the keywords with the help of a few experts from SERPNinja, we also recommend tracking where you currently rank for each term.
 Each month, review how your rankings have changed if you’re driving new traffic, and most importantly if you are seeing more conversions from organic search.
 While SEO is a slow and ongoing process, you should see improvements month over month as you work towards growing your business.

 SEO can be tricky and it requires the skills of an expert.
 At Echo, all of our SEO work is performed by talented, experienced people who specialize exclusively in SEO and PPC.
 To learn how SEO can help your company grow, please contact us to learn more.